ncatlab/nlab-content/pages/1/2/7/0/721/content.md

 =--

+By [SGA 4, Exposé II, Proposition 1.4](#SGA4), this definition coincides with the one [[Grothendieck topology#DefinitionTopologyGeneratedByFamilies|for some given collections of families of morphisms]].

 ## Properties

-Given any [[Grothendieck topology]] on $C$, there is a **maximal basis** which generates it: this has as covering families precisely thoses families of morphisms that generate a covering sieve under completion under precomposition.
+Given any [[Grothendieck topology]] on $C$, there is a **maximal basis** which generates it: this has as covering families precisely those families of morphisms that generate a covering sieve under completion under precomposition.

 ## Examples